-Overall, Malaysia has maintained a “no direct participation of the tobacco industry” in policy development.
-There were many pro-tobacco groups opposing tax increases.
-With the withdrawal of the Goods and Services Tax, and reintroduction of the sales and service tax, tobacco prices saw a slight increase, however there was no excise tax increase.
-The new Border Security Agency, AKSEM, which has the Kenaf Board in the committee (Japan Tobacco is on the Kenaf Board) carried out raids on smuggling of tobacco.
+Overall, Malaysia has maintained a “no direct participation of the tobacco industry” in policy development rule.
+The tobacco industry and its spokespeople ran an aggressive campaign using high smuggling figures to oppose tax increases.
+This resulted in another year with no excise tax increase.
+The Border Security Agency, AKSEM, which has the Kenaf Board in the committee (Japan Tobacco is on the Kenaf Board) continued its activities to conduct raids on smuggling of tobacco.

-In 2018, PMI started to sell its IQOS heated tobacco product (HTP) without pictorial health warnings (PHW) and there has been no enforcement to apply the PHW on these products, even if HTPs fall under the definition of tobacco products according to the Control of Tobacco Products Regulation.
-Malaysia continues to allow international travelers an allowance of 200 cigarettes to bring into Malaysia.
-On the plus side, in ATIGA (ASEAN Trade in Goods Agreement), Malaysia has maintained to keep tobacco on the sensitive list and has not yet reduced import duties to zero.
+In 2017, PMI started to sell its IQOS heated tobacco product (HTP) without pictorial health warnings (PHW) and there has been no enforcement to apply the PHW on these products, even though HTPs fall under the definition of tobacco products according to the Control of Tobacco Products Regulation.
+Several outstanding tobacco control issues such as plain packaging of tobacco products, licensing of retailers and a ban on e-cigarettes saw no progress.
+Malaysia continues to allow international travelers to bring 200 sticks of cigarettes into Malaysia.
+On the plus side, in ATIGA (ASEAN Trade in Goods Agreement), Malaysia has been able to keep tobacco on the sensitive list and has not reduced import duties to zero.

-There is no official record keeping of when the tobacco industry meets with government officials.
-There are no rules for the disclosure or registration of tobacco industry entities or affiliated organizations, and individuals acting on their behalf including lobbyists do not exist.
+There is no official record-keeping of when the tobacco industry meets with government officials.
+There are no rules for the disclosure or registration of tobacco industry entities, affiliated organizations or individuals acting on their behalf, including lobbyists.

 There were no new appointments among recent senior government retirees.
 The former Secretary General of the Ministry of Home Affairs remains the Chairman of BAT Malaysia.
-The employee provident fund (EPF) continues to hold shares in tobacco businesses.
+The employee provident fund (EPF) continues to hold shares in tobacco business (BAT).

-- To ensure transparency there must be a procedure for government officials to record all interactions with the tobacco industry.
+- To ensure transparency, there must be a procedure for government officials to record all interactions, where strictly necessary, with the tobacco industry.

 - The tobacco industry should not be given any benefit to run its business.
 Tobacco control legislation must be implemented.

-- The code of conduct for government officials must be finalized to provide guidance on dealing with the tobacco industry.
+- A code of conduct for government officials is needed to provide guidance on dealing with the tobacco industry.
 The code will stop government officials from endorsing tobacco-related activities and the tobacco industry.